 As the Office Manager for the practice, I manage scheduling, verifying insurance, and resolving billing questions/issues.
 My role also includes managing the social media and marketing for the practice.
 As a mother myself, I am familiar with how the demands of being a mom, working hard towards professional ambitions while also trying to find time to myself can sometimes feel overwhelming and unfeasible.
 I often feel such a strong urge to focus more on my girls and their overall well-being then I do on my professional ambitions and my overall health.
 At the same time, I then feel a guilt for “putting off” my professional ambitions or for not “keeping up” with my fitness and health.
 I am incredibly happy to work for Dr. Rodriguez-Siuts and to be a small part of the equation that helps mothers work towards their goals, feel less stressed, and feel more empowered.

 Meet LUNA!
-She's an almost 3 year-old Cockapoo (Cocker-Spaniel and Poodle) and has received a significant amount of training.
+She's a 4 year-old Cockapoo (Cocker-Spaniel and Poodle) and has received a significant amount of training.
 Luna has completed 4 levels of obedience courses and is a Good Canine Citizen.
 She has also completed a specialized "Alerting" course where she has been trained to respond to intense emotions.
 Luna is currently in agility courses to continue building her bond with Dr. Rodriguez-Siuts and to channel her desire to run really fast.
 She’s also in the process of becoming a certified therapy dog, so that she can be Dr. Rodriguez-Siuts' assistant in therapy.
 The COVID-19 pandemic delayed those plans, but she’ll be back on track in no time!
 Luna’s hobbies include: chasing balls, destroying dirty socks, getting belly rubs, and being a lap dog.